 Used well, analytics create understanding and this is the basis of all good planning – particularly in uncertain environments.
 But how can we translate that into goodness for Marketing Communications Professionals?

 Over the next series of blogs, I’d like to carefully address that question.
 The answer is not complex but is underpinned by a strategic model of where value comes from.
 Understanding that will unlock measurable new opportunities to deliver hi-performance results.

 Setting the Scene

 To set the scene for that, let’s start with a philosophy which frames how to think about value so you don’t miss it!
-Some common pitfalls can be used to understand how you can get an edge for 2013.
+Some common pitfalls can be used to understand how you can get an edge.

 - There is no Silver Bullet – a one size fits all approach normally misses most opportunities